Find Cheap Homeowners Insurance Quotes in Your Area

-- Typically, you must use the service provider/contractor dispatched by the warranty company, and not an out-of-network repair professional of your choosing.
-This means that the partnering contractor may not be bonded, licensed or insured as you would prefer.
+- Limited network of service professionals.
 Warranty companies also usually do not reimburse you if you attempt to do the work yourself or enlist an outside contractor.

 Prior to purchasing a home warranty plan, follow these tips:

-- Review the contract and its fine print carefully; be clear on what's covered and what's not.
+- Review the contract and terms.
+Make sure you understand what's covered and what's not.